 Best for Romance: The Palazzo

-As the Venetian's more restrained and sophisticated sister property, the Palazzo foregoes a glitzy theme in exchange for classic architectural elements and tasteful contemporary furnishings.
+As the Venetian's more restrained and sophisticated sister property, The Palazzo foregoes a glitzy theme in exchange for classic architectural elements and tasteful contemporary furnishings.
 Guest suites are some of the largest in Las Vegas, with sunken living rooms, marble bathrooms with soaking tubs and dual vanities, and large windows with stunning scenic views.
-Since the hotel shares facilities with the Venetian, guests have access to the extravagant Canyon Ranch Spa and Fitness club and the signature restaurants and pool complexes of both properties.
+Since the hotel shares facilities with the Venetian, guests have access to the extravagant Canyon Ranch spa and the signature restaurants and pool complexes of both properties.

 Best for Luxury: Bellagio